-Grades 9, 10, 11, 12 Elective Full year 1.0 credit Honors Blended TEA Schedule - 1437 CCP option
+Grades 9, 10, 11, 12 Elective Full year 1.0 credit

+Honors Blended TEA Schedule - 1437

+CCP option

-In this course students survey the history of Latin literature as they read a variety of original texts.
-The humorous poems of Catullus and the mythological tales of the poet Ovid will be the central texts of this course and will serve as the basis for numerous cultural and historical projects.
-Advanced grammar points will be reviewed primarily through translation and composition exercises.
+In this course students survey the rich history of all of Latin literature by interacting with Roman authors from throughout the Mediterranean World as they explore the Sisters of Mercy Critical Concern of Anti-Racism and the Core Value of Leadership from an ancient perspective.
+From the epic verse of Vergil in Italy to the humorous satire of Martial in Spain and on to the haunting myths of Ovid written in exile on the Black Sea, students will experience a literary Odyssey through the 1200 year history of the Roman Empire.
+Advanced grammar points will be reviewed primarily through translation and composition exercises, but listening and speaking skills will continue to be developed.
 Special attention will be given to Latin verse, poetic devices and literary criticism.
 This course is available for college credit through the University of Akron.
+NOTE: This course meets on both Wednesday and Thursday.